ocoboco/cloud-config-toolkit/README.md

 ```
 interface Validation {
-  function isValid(content)
+  function isValid(configuration)
-  function getErrors(content)
+  function getErrors(configuration)
 }
 ```

 ### `config.serialize` (required, defaults to `JSON.serialize`)

-`serialize` is a function that serialized the configuration object.
+`serialize` is a function that serializes the configuration object into a raw string representation.

 ```
 function serialize(configuration)